philipcolligan/sense_hat/README.md

 # sense_hat
-some messing around with the sense hat
+some messing around with the sense hat again